sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/load-balancing.md

 You will receive an `HTTP/1.1 200 OK` response if the route was created successfully.

 :::info

-1. The `pass_host` field is set to `node` to pass the host header, which comes from `upstream.nodes` to the upstream service.
+1. The `pass_host` field is set to `node` to pass the host header to the upstream.
-2. The `scheme` field is set to `https` to enable TLS when sending requests to the upstream service.
+2. The `scheme` field is set to `https` to enable TLS when sending requests to the upstream.
 :::

 ## Validate